Things New and Old

 1. Some General Observations

 a.
-Verse 9 and 10 constitute one sentence in the Greek text.
+Verses 9 and 10 constitute one sentence in the Greek text.
 This means that the subject (the matter under consideration) of the two verses is the same.
 They are speaking of the same thing.

 - The subject of the "in part" in verse 9 is about the special revelatory gifts of prophecy and knowledge.
 This is the subject throughout the one sentence in verses 9-10.